-- 1,980 Classified/Unclassified Employees located throughout South Carolina - 160 Temporary Employees utilized periodically during the year to cover existing vacancies and long-term absences due to illnesses, but not to supplement the work force on a permanent basis - 7,669 Contract Employees (DDSN contracts with a statewide provider network to administer services to DDSN eligible individuals.)
+- 1,900 Classified/Unclassified Employees located throughout South Carolina - 223 Temporary Employees utilized periodically during the year to cover existing vacancies and long-term absences due to illnesses, but not to supplement the work force on a permanent basis. - 8,010 Contract Employees (DDSN contracts with its statewide provider network to administer services to DDSN eligible individuals.)